Kanhoji Angre: Campaigns

-Kanhoji intensified the attacks on European ships on the western coast of India.
-On 4 November 1712, his navy even succeeded in capturing the yacht HCS Algerine of the President of Bombay, William Aislabie, killing the chief of their Karwar factory, Thomas Chown, and making his wife a prisoner, not releasing the captured yacht and Mrs. Chown until 13 February 1713 for a Jakat/tax of 30,000 Rupees.
-The release was done along with the return of previously captured territory, hoping that the East India Company will help him in his other wars, but later Angre made an alliance with Balaji Viswanath and continued fighting the company.
-He seized East Indiamen Somers and Grantham, near Goa as these vessels were on their voyage from England to Bombay.
-In 1712, he disabled a thirty-gun man-of-war which was conveying Portuguese "armado" and captured it.
+Kanhoji intensified his attacks on European ships on the western coast of India.
+On 4 November 1712, his navy captured the British yacht Algerine, owned by the governor of Bombay, William Aislabie, killing the chief of their Karwar factory, Thomas Chown, and making his wife a prisoner, not releasing the captured yacht and Mrs. Chown until 13 February 1713 for 30,000 rupees.
+The release was done along with the return of previously captured territory, with Kanhoji hoping that the British East India Company would help him in his other wars, but later Angre made an alliance with Balaji Viswanath and continued fighting the EIC.
+He subsequently captured the British East Indiamen Somers and Grantham, near Goa as they were on a voyage from England to Bombay.
+In 1712, he disabled a thirty-gun Portuguese Navy frigate before captured it.

-Angre eventually signed a treaty with the East India Company President Aislabie to stop harassing the company's fleet.
+Angre eventually signed a treaty with Aislabie to stop harassing the EIC's merchant fleet.
 Aislabie would eventually return to England during October 1715.

 After the arrival of Charles Boone as the new Governor of Bombay on 26 December 1715, Boone made several attempts to capture Angre.
-Instead of succeeding, in 1718 Angre captured three East India Company merchant ships, which refused due Jakat/tax and hence ransoming their crews.
+Instead of succeeding, in 1718 Angre captured three East India Company merchant ships, which refused to pay a ransom to Kanhoji, and ransoming their crews.

-On 29 November 1721 a joint attempt by the Portuguese (Viceroy Francisco José de Sampaio e Castro) and the British (General Robert Cowan) to capture Kanhoji proved unsuccessful.
-This fleet consisted of 6,000 soldiers in four Man of war class ships led by Commander Thomas Mathews.
+On 29 November 1721 a joint attempt by the Portuguese Viceroy Francisco José de Sampaio e Castro and British Governor Robert Cowan to capture Kanhoji proved unsuccessful.
+This force consisted of 6,000 Portuguese troops in four warships led by Commander Thomas Mathews.
 Aided by Maratha warriors including Mendhaji Bhatkar and his navy, Angre continued to harass and plunder the European ships.
-Commander Matthews returned to Great Britain, but was accused and convicted of trading with the Marathas in December 1723.
-Also, during 1723, Governor Boone returned to Great Britain.
+Matthews returned to England, where he was accused and convicted of trading with the Marathas in December 1723.
+Also, during 1723, Boone returned to Great Britain.
 After Boone's departure, relative calm prevailed between the British and Angre, until Angre's death in 1729.